28 Mar, 2025

 Why Do Employers Refuse to File Workers' Comp Claims?

 While most employers understand their legal obligation to report workplace injuries and file workers’ compensation claims, some choose to avoid the process.
 Unfortunately, when an employer refuses to file a claim, it can place the injured worker in a difficult position—delaying access to medical care, wage benefits, and overall recovery.
-Understanding why some employers may take this route can help injured workers recognize red flags and take appropriate action.

-File the Claim Yourself
+File Your Claim Directly

 Notify Your State’s Workers’ Compensation Agency